Municipal Climate

 We are committed to elevating interns from all backgrounds, to supporting interns in navigating and overcoming systemic barriers, and to ensuring a safe and respectful working environment for all program participants and staff.
 Our full (and evolving) statement of practice on Equity and Anti-Oppression, which outlines our commitments in more detail, will be publicly available in the near future.

-If you have questions during the application process or require reasonable accommodations, please contact the program manager Anika Smithson, mci@environmentalleadership.ca, prior to the application deadline.
+If you have questions during the application process or require reasonable accommodations, please contact mci@environmentalleadership.ca PRIOR to the application deadline: October 31, 2024.

 There are many valid ways to approach the learning and work opportunities offered by the MCI program.
 Though not a prerequirement, one thing we look for is youth who are interested in building future careers in their local communities focused on municipal politics and/or climate leadership.
 We’d love to hear about what the MCI program could offer you at this stage of your life and career.